 The U.S. Centers for Disease Control and Prevention (CDC) has launched an investigation into a salmonella outbreak linked to “Coconut Smiles” from Natural Grocers, Inc., a Lakewood, Colorado, firm whose products tested positive for the same strain of salmonella bacteria as the patients who fell ill, according to the FDA.

 Free Confidential Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after eating Natural Grocers Coconut Smiles, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.